HobanLab/GeographicGeneticCorrelation/README.md

 In turn, `exSituResample` and `exSituResample.Par` are wrappers that use `sapply` (or `parSapply`) to reiterate the `calculateCoverage` function for every number of samples included in a wild dataset, starting at 2 and ranging all the way up to the total number of samples.

 `calculcateCoverage` is the "core function" of the code structure.
 It is divided into sections that calculate the coverage values (genetic, geographic, and/or ecological) of a randomly selected subset of samples (variable name `samp`) using "worker" functions.
-The genetic section uses the worker function `gen.getAlleleCategories`; the geographic section uses `geo.compareBuff`; and the ecological section uses `eco.compareBuff`.
-Beyond these, there are a couple lower level functions, which are used for the geographic/ecological coverage calculations (`eco.intersectBuff` and `createBuffers`).
+The genetic section uses the worker function `gen.getAlleleCategories`; the geographic section uses `geo.compareBuff` and `geo.compareBuffSDM`; and the ecological section uses `eco.compareBuff`.
+Beyond these, there are a couple lower level functions, which are used for the geographic/ecological coverage calculations (`eco.intersectBuff`,`geo.checkSDMres`, and `createBuffers`).

 ### Inputs
 The most important arguments provided to the resampling functions (`geo.gen.Resample` and `geo.gen.Resample.Par`) are: